brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       years.
 The Juilliard School of Drama commissioned and produced Mr. Mills’ play The Serpent and the Dove.
 He has also recorded his poetry on ESPN and RCA Records.
+  - person: cedar-sigo
+    event_bio: "Cedar Sigo was raised on the Suquamish Reservation in the Pacific Northwest.
+He studied at The Jack Kerouac School of Disembodied Poetics at the Naropa Institute.
+Sigo is the author of Royals (Wave Books, 2017), Language Arts (Wave Books, 2014), and Stranger in Town (City Lights, 2010).
+Of his work, Ron Silliman writes, “Cedar Sigo is a Frank O’Hara for the 21st century: witty, erudite, serious, with a terrific ear and eye for the minutest details, at home in the world of the arts.”
+He has taught at St. Mary’s College and Naropa University.
+He lives in Lofall, Washington."
 date: 2020-10-21 13:00:00 -0500
 end_date: 2020-10-21 14:00:00 -0500
 series: 156